About Me

 Most of my work has addressed the application of international law to armed forces and military operations.
 This broad area is characterised by an interaction between multiple branches of international law, notably the law on the use of force (ius contra bellum), the law of armed conflict (ius in bello or international humanitarian law), arms control and disarmament law, human rights law, international criminal law and the law of state responsibility.
-I am also interested in the domestic regulation of armed forces, especially as concerns military justice, which among other things seeks to ensure that service members comply with international law on operations.

 Books